GAL{\AE}XI: Solving complex compressible flows with high-order discontinuous Galerkin methods on accelerator-based systems: Performance Evaluation

 \subsection{Scaling Tests}

 To evaluate the scalability of \galexi on HPC systems, its parallel performance is evaluated on the JUWELS booster module using up to 1024 GPUs for a wide range of problem sizes.
 For this, the spatial resolution of a Cartesian mesh with $4\times4\times2=32$ elements is successively doubled in each spatial direction until the finest resolution of $256^3=\num[round-mode=places,round-precision=1]{16.777216e6}$ elements is reached.
 For a polynomial degree of $N=7$, which is a typical choice for production runs, this results in \num{16384} to \num[round-mode=places,round-precision=1]{8.589934592e9} DOF, respectively.
-All simulations are initialized with a constant flow state, since in contrast to an implicit time integration scheme, the computational cost and thus the scaling behavior of the explicit scheme is independent of the prevailing flow condition.
+The case for the scaling test is based on the setup of the incompressible Taylor--Green-Vortex considered in \cref{sec:validation:tgv}.
+Its simulation domain is a triple periodic box with corresponding initial conditions.
+However, in contrast to an implicit time integration scheme, the computational cost and thus the scaling behavior of the explicit scheme is independent of the chosen initial condition.
 Each computation is advanced for 100 timesteps and the scaling properties are evaluated based on the PID.
 Here, only the time for the timestepping is considered and initialization and analyze routines are neglected.
 The results of the scaling tests are presented from three different perspectives---first, the influence of the computational load per GPU on the overall performance, second, investigating the parallel efficiency in a weak scaling setting and third, from a strong scaling perspective.